GlodBlock/ExtendedAE/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/infinity_cell.md

 # ME Infinity Cell

-An easy water and cobblestone sink but in storage cell form.
+A convenient water and cobblestone sink in storage cell form.

 <Row>
 <ItemImage id="expatternprovider:infinity_cell" scale="4"></ItemImage>
 </Row>

-They hold 2.1 billion items/fluids, and you can extract infinity cobblestone/water from them or inject infinity cobblestone/water into them.
+It can hold 2.1 billion items/fluids, and you can extract infinite cobblestone/water from it or inject infinite cobblestone/water into it.